evildmp/Arkestra/docs/getting_started/installation.rst

 Note!
 =====

-When you start up the server, you won't see any of the news/events/vacancies/studentships items you'd expect.
+When you start up the server, you may not see any of the news/events/vacancies/studentships items you'd expect.

-That's because they're all out of date by now - this database was created some time ago.
+That's because they're out of date by now - this database was created some time ago.

 Go into the news/events/vacancies/studentships and give them more appropriate dates.